Don’t wait until the fall to start planning for the new fiscal year. Start in the summer to set your organization up for success. Here’s how.

 - Finalize your operational costs and supporting budgets.

 Now that you’re headed toward creating a better annual plan, there are five steps you can take to ensure the success of that plan:

 - Identify specific ways to measure success in the upcoming year.
 These should be distinct from standard operational measures used to run your business.

 - Identify a single person to be accountable for each success measure.
 Give that person the time and tools they need to achieve success.

 - Ensure everyone in the company knows how you are measuring success.
 Educate everyone on why this is critical to the upcoming year.

-- Let everyone know how you plan to celebrate when success is achieved.
+- Let everyone know how you plan to celebrate when you achieve success.
 Then regularly report on your progress.

-- Be sure to follow through on the celebration of your success!
+- Be sure to follow through on celebrating your success!

-Once you make this a pattern, you’ll see an increased level of engagement from people across your business.
-This will also allow you to continuously repeat the planning process and share it with the organization in a timely fashion.
+Once you make this a pattern, you’ll see increased engagement from people across your business.
+This will also allow you to continuously repeat the planning process and share it with the organization promptly.